ali-rantakari/icalBuddy/examples/examples.markdown

     ••• icalBuddy -f eventsFrom:'july 20, 2010' to:'july 22, 2010 at 9pm'

-You can specify the date values pretty freely here -- `last tuesday`, `tomorrow at noon` or `jul 3 at 5am` are all acceptable, for example.
+You can specify the date values pretty freely here &mdash; `last tuesday`, `tomorrow at noon` or `jul 3 at 5am` are all acceptable, for example.

 _(Pro tip: if you want to make sure that icalBuddy has interpreted your date inputs correctly, add the `-d` (or `--debug`) argument and it'll tell you.)_